RudolphPereira/Keywordio-Test/README.md

 # Keywordio-Test
-A Machine-test sent by a recruiter, the task was to replicate the design using HTML & CSS.
+A Machine-test sent by a recruiter, the task was to replicate the design using HTML & CSS and SASS.